Mahjong Etiquette and Superstitions Every Player Should Know

 A: Etiquette is important because mahjong is often a social game played with friends, family, or community groups.
 Following common courtesies — like not disrupting play, handling tiles properly, and respecting turns — creates a positive game atmosphere and shows respect for others at the table.

-Q: Are mahjong etiquette rules the same worldwide?
+Q: Are mahjong etiquette rules the same around the world?

 A: While the spirit of etiquette — respect, patience, and consideration — is universal, specific practices can vary by region and community.
 For example, Asian households, Western clubs, and casual home games may have slightly different expectations for noise, tile setting, and communication.
 For more details on global differences, check out our other interesting article here.

-Q: What should I avoid doing at a mahjong table?
+Q: What behavior should I avoid at a mahjong table?

 A: Avoid behaviours that disrupt gameplay or offend others, such as touching other players’ tiles, speaking loudly during someone’s turn, rushing decisions, or criticising players’ choices.
 Good etiquette also includes handling tiles neatly and respecting set rules for the variant being played.